amygdala/gcp_blog/_posts/2021-02-26-kfp_tfdv_event_triggered.md

 ## Summary

 This blog post showed how to build Kubeflow Pipeline components, using the TFDV libraries, to analyze datasets and detect data drift.
-Then, it showed how to support event-triggered pipeline runs via GCF.
+Then, it showed how to support event-triggered pipeline runs via Cloud Functions.

+The post didn't include use of TFDV to visualize and explore the generated stats, but [this example notebook](https://colab.sandbox.google.com/github/tensorflow/tfx/blob/master/docs/tutorials/data_validation/tfdv_basic.ipynb) shows how you can do that.
+You can also [explore the samples](https://github.com/kubeflow/pipelines/tree/master/samples) in the Kubeflow Pipelines GitHub repo.

 [^1]:	In this example, we show full model retraining on a new dataset.
 An alternate scenario— not covered here— could involve _tuning_ an existing model with new data.